kaidez/kaidez.github.io/_posts/2018-10-31-developer-focus.md

 I'm a self-taught, web developer: I learned web stuff at a time when those that knew even a <em>little</em> HTML were incredibly employable.
 I've continued to do web stuff for a long time since then, giving me experience that <em>keeps</em> me incredibly employable.

-Since I'm not a classically-trained computer science developer, I'll have to deal any feelings of insignificance that come up as a result of this.
-OK...I can deal with that.
+Since I'm not a classically-trained computer science developer, I'll always have to deal any feelings of insignificance that come up around that.
+OK...I'll live with that.

-Second, worrying about my feelings kept me from realizing the main point of the article.
-That <strong>when web developers evaluate if some software solves their problems, they consistently reject it for the wrong reasons</strong>.
+Second, worrying about my feelings kept me from realizing the main point of that article.
+That <strong>when web developers evaluate certain tooling, they too often reject it for the wrong reasons</strong>.

 <h2>The complaints about performance</h2>
-To be fair, I can't really say that JS complaints performance are "wrong".
+To be fair, I can't really say that JS complaints about performance are "wrong".
 Making apps as fast as possible is important as our dependency on mobile rises, and less JavaScript makes them faster.

 But if an app requires lots of interactive features, as many do, then a lib or framework may be needed to quickly build out those features.
 Thankfully, the JS community has developed lots of non-hacky best practices to increase performance for this use case.